fy0/tinyre/readme.md

 *    "+"      Matches 1 or more (greedy) repetitions of the preceding RE.
 *    "?"
 Matches 0 or 1 (greedy) of the preceding RE.
 *    "\\"     Either escapes special characters or signals a special sequence.
+*    "\\1-N"  Matches the text matched earlier by the group index.
 *    []       Indicates a set of characters.
 *    [^]      A "^" as the first character indicates a complementing set.
 *    (...)
 Matches the RE inside the parentheses.
 The contents can be retrieved or matched later in the string.